disit/snap4city-docker/Alone/README.md

 ```

 wait the logs are stabilized and the db is created then open on the browser http://dashboard/dashboardSmartCity
-to login use the credentials provaided on https://www.snap4city.org/drupal/node/487
+to login use the credentials provided on https://www.snap4city.org/drupal/node/487